Local convergence of large random triangulations coupled with an Ising model: Introduction

 The aim of this paper is to build on these latter ideas to prove the local convergence of random triangulations endowed with Ising configurations.
 To state our main result, let us first introduce some terminology.
-We refer to Section~\ref{sub:def} for precise definitions.
+Precise definitions will be given in Section~\ref{sub:def}.
 For $T$ a rooted finite triangulation of the sphere, a \emph{spin configuration} on (the vertices of) $T$ is an application $\sigma : V(T)\rightarrow \{\ns,\ps\}$.
-We denote $\tr[f]$ the set of finite triangulations endowed with a spin configuration.
-For $(T,\sigma) \in \mathcal{T}_f$, we denote $m(T,\sigma)$ its number of monochromatic edges.
+We denote by $\tr[f]$ the set of finite triangulations endowed with a spin configuration.
+For $(T,\sigma) \in \mathcal{T}_f$, we write $m(T,\sigma)$ for its number of monochromatic edges.
 Then, for $n\in \mathbb{N}$ and $\nu>0$, let $\mathbb P_n^\nu$ be the probability distribution supported on elements of $\tr[f]$ with $3n$ edges, defined by:

-Writing $\nu=\exp(-2\beta)$, this is the probability distribution obtained when sampling a triangulation of size $3n$ together with a spin configuration on its vertices with a probability proportional to the energy in the Ising model, defined by $\mathrm{exp}(-\beta\sum_{(v,v')\in E(T)}\sigma(v)\sigma(v'))$.
+Writing $\nu=\exp(-2\beta)$, this is the probability distribution obtained when sampling a triangulation with $3n$ edges together with a spin configuration on its vertices with a probability proportional to the energy in the Ising model, defined by $\mathrm{exp}(-\beta\sum_{(v,v')\in E(T)}\sigma(v)\sigma(v'))$.
 In particular, the model is \emph{ferromagnetic} for $\nu>1$ and \emph{antiferromagnetic} for $0< \nu < 1$.
 The case $\nu =1$ corresponds to uniform triangulations.

 Following Benjamini and Schramm~\cite{BS}, we equip the set $\tr[f]$ with the local distance $\dloc$.
 For $(T,\sigma),(T',\sigma')$ in $\tr[f]$, set: